alexciambrone/Intelligent_Systems_with_LangChain_and_LangGraph_vol2/README.md

 The point of the Lang ecosystem is to make the critical engineering parts easier: standard interfaces, composable retrieval and generation components, visible execution, stateful workflows, and the feedback loop that turns experiments into systems you can operate.

-## The scenarios you’ll see throughout

-To keep the material grounded, the examples are not random one-off demos.
-They are reframed into a small set of realistic scenarios that show up repeatedly:

-- A customer support assistant that answers from policy documents and knowledge bases, follows escalation rules, separates memory from evidence, and stays within safe boundaries.
-- An e-commerce assistant that works with catalogues, product metadata, search signals, recommendations, order-related workflows, and customer-facing help content.
-- A trading and market analysis assistant that must distinguish public information, internal notes, time-sensitive commentary, tickers, metrics, and restricted material.

-These scenarios are chosen because they force the design decisions that matter in real systems.
-A support assistant shows why citations, escalation, and policy boundaries matter.
-An e-commerce assistant exposes the practical value of metadata, filters, exact-match signals, and product scope.
-A trading assistant makes freshness, provenance, numerical precision, and access control impossible to ignore.

-When the same domains appear across chapters, it is not for storytelling flair.
-It is to show how ingestion choices affect retrieval quality, how metadata affects safety, how retriever design affects answer quality, and how UI contracts affect trust.

 ## How the book progresses

 The book starts where reliable RAG really starts: source material.
 Before a model can answer from evidence, the system must load documents consistently, clean noisy extraction output, preserve provenance, and split content into retrieval units that keep meaning intact.
 A prompt cannot reliably repair a broken ingestion pipeline later.